w3f/polkadot-wiki/docs/learn/learn-xcm.md

 :::note

-Note most of these instruction definitions came from the source code, of which you may [explore for more depth!](https://github.com/paritytech/polkadot/blob/master/xcm/src/v3/mod.rs)
+Note that most of these instruction definitions came from the source code, which you may [explore for more depth!](https://github.com/paritytech/polkadot/blob/master/xcm/src/v3/mod.rs)

 :::